 Application Details for Lasker Clinical Research Scholars

-During the IRP phase, Lasker Scholars will be offered competitive salaries, commensurate with experience and qualifications, and will be provided research space, supported personnel positions, and a research operating budget.
-In some cases, Lasker Scholars may be able to maintain affiliations with their previous institution while working at the NIH.
+During the initial IRP phase, Lasker Scholars will be offered competitive salaries, commensurate with experience and qualifications, and will be provided research space, supported personnel positions and a research operating budget.
+In some cases, Lasker Scholars may be able to maintain relationships with their previous institution while working at the NIH.
 In the second phase, Scholars either remain in the IRP, or receive up to three years of grant funding, up to $499,000 per year in direct costs, to continue their research at an extramural medical center or research institution.

 Candidates must have a clinical doctoral degree (MD, MD/PhD, DO, DDS, DMD, RN/PhD or equivalent) from an accredited domestic or foreign institution and must have a professional license to practice in the United States.
 The program is intended for investigators at the early stages of their independent careers, and at the time of application, candidates must be no more than 10 years from completion of their core residency training.
-Applicants who completed their core residency in June 2004 are eligible.
+Applicants who completed their core residency in June, 2005 are eligible.
 Candidates generally will have completed or will be completing a post-residency clinical fellowship and will have demonstrated significant patient-oriented research experience to qualify for a tenure-track level appointment.

-To ensure a programmatic fit with the research interests of the IRP, applicants must first obtain a Letter of Support by submitting a Biosketch and a summary of research interests.
-This first deadline is June 2, 2014.
+To ensure a programmatic fit with the research interests of the IRP, candidates are strongly encouraged to submit a Letter of Intent, including a Biosketch and a summary of research interests.
 The full application will include a research proposal and submission of four letters of reference.
-This second deadline is July 29, 2014.
+The deadline for a full application is August 27, 2015.

-The positions will start in 2015.
-More information and links to the application RFA are available at http://www.nih.gov/science/laskerscholar.
+The positions will start in 2016.
+More information and links are available at http://www.nih.gov/science/laskerscholar/index.html.
 For questions, contact Dr. Charles Dearolf, Assistant Director for Intramural Research at NIH, at LaskerScholar@nih.gov.